|This beauty may be blaming herself when there could be other reasons those pounds linger.|

 Something else that you may think about is how your body handles the nourishment that you take in.
 Each of us is unique in our body’s makeup.
 Thus, the same foods that you feed the family may fuel your body differently, resulting in less of some vitamins and minerals than another family member.
 Therefore, it is always possible that you could be lacking magnesium, the mineral that helps the body turn that food into energy.

 Wonderful sources of magnesium come from foods like spinach, beans, nuts, and whole grains.
 You might want to try eating more foods such as those or resort to a supplement.
 The daily recommended allowance for magnesium is 320 mg.
+Increasing these specific nutrients in your diet could possibly reverse that stalled weight loss.

 Please look for one that has some sort of regulatory oversight by the vitamin/pharmacy industry on the label to stay safe.
 Otherwise, you don’t know the world of trouble that you could be swallowing because vitamins and minerals are not regulated.
 Trust me, but I personally went through this and it nearly killed me.